tuition fees and living costs

 Day-to-day living costs can vary considerably depending on where you live and study.
 Most universities publish information about the costs of living on their websites.
 The NASMA also has a helpful section about budgeting for students and the National Union of Students (NUS) publishes some research-backed advice on the cost of studying.

 The Money Saving Expert website provides straightforward, independent advice for students and parents.

-The RIBA has also conducted a biennial survey on student finances and this can be downloaded below.
+The RIBA has also conducted a biennial survey on student finances.

 Many students who are about to embark on studying architecture may well consider the value of such a long course of study.
 However, students need not pay the tuition fees upfront: through the student loans system, your tuition fee and maintenance loans are repaid according to your earnings after you graduate.